 At 820 Square Feet, This Glass-Ensconced Cabin Feels Bigger Than It Is

-With its large covered porch and glazed walls, the Beaver Creek Cabin frames the forest like a picture.
+With its large covered porch and glazed walls, Beaver Creek Cabin frames the forest like a picture.

 Text by